 Can’t find the answer you’re looking for?

-Reach out to our customer support team.
+Reach out to our customer support.

 Recruiting platforms are mostly expensive, all-in-one solutions with rich functionality.
 Besides search, they include layers of automation, messaging, integrations.
 The downside is a steep price, typically starting from $100 per month per seat.
 Some platforms, like SeekOut or AmazingHiring, are even more expensive ($400+).
 They provide massive databases, not limited to tech talent.